SetVenue Cancellation Policy

 - and any preview or summary surface in a Booking-request flow.

-The Booking Total at checkout will not exceed the Disclosed-at-First-Display Total except for (a) government-imposed taxes and (b) shipping/delivery charges, both excluded under the SB 478 safe-harbor exemption at § 1770(a)(29)(B)(i).
-Where a Listing's Cleaning Fee is mandatory, it is included in the first-display total; where it is optional, it is disclosed at checkout.
+Per-hour surfaces (search-results tiles and other browse, list, map, and comparison surfaces) satisfy this requirement by displaying the all-in hourly rate — the Host's listed rate plus the Standard-tier Guest Service Fee — labeled as including the service fee; the Listing detail page and checkout satisfy it by displaying the itemized Booking Total.
+The Guest Service Fee rate applied at checkout will never exceed the Standard-tier rate assumed in per-hour browse displays, and the Booking Total at checkout will not exceed the Disclosed-at-First-Display Total computed from the displayed all-in rate, any mandatory Cleaning Fee, and any Minimum Booking adjustment, except for (a) government-imposed taxes and (b) shipping/delivery charges, both excluded under the SB 478 safe-harbor exemption at § 1770(a)(29)(B)(i).
+A mandatory Cleaning Fee is a flat per-Booking charge that cannot be expressed in a per-hour unit price; it is disclosed on the Listing detail page and is included in the Booking Total from the first surface on which a Booking Total is displayed.
+Where a Cleaning Fee is optional, it is disclosed at checkout.
 A Cleaning Fee is "mandatory" under this Policy if the Guest cannot avoid paying it by Guest action alone; Host-side waivers or discretionary adjustments do not convert a mandatory Cleaning Fee to optional.

 Stripe Processing Fee is not displayed in the first-display total because, as set out in §7.4, the Stripe Processing Fee is (a) absorbed by SetVenue on a completed Booking, (b) contingent on a future cancellation, (c) third-party-set and varies by payment method, and (d) not "imposed as a condition of purchase" at the first-display stage.
-The Stripe Processing Fee is fully disclosed at checkout and at each subsequent display point as set out in §7.4.
+The Stripe Processing Fee is disclosed as set out in §7.4.

-Damage Hold is not displayed in the first-display total because, as set out in Terms of Service §8.3 and §9.2, the Damage Hold is a contingent pre-authorization that releases unless the Guest affirmatively accepts a specific Damage Charge Request.
+Damage Hold is not displayed in the first-display total because, as set out in Terms of Service §9.2, the Damage Hold is a contingent pre-authorization or saved payment method that releases unless the Guest affirmatively accepts a specific Damage Charge Request.
 The Damage Hold amount is fully disclosed at checkout.

 §8 Damage Hold Cancellations